Trusted WordPress tutorials, when you need them most.

 Render blocking elements

-We have a step-by-step guide on how to easily eliminate render blocking elements in WordPress without messing with any code on your website.
+Fixing this manually can be tricky for beginners.
+We have a step-by-step guide on how to easily eliminate render-blocking resources without touching any code.

 6. Properly Sizing Images in WordPress